-“Part of your goals is understanding that you can’t get a customer until you get a sales opportunity,” says Joshua Feinberg, VP and Co-Founder of SP Home Run, “You can’t get a sales opportunity until you get some sort of lead, and you can’t get a lead until you someone is aware that you exist.”
+“Part of your goals is understanding that you can’t get a customer until you get a sales opportunity,” says Joshua Feinberg, Co-Founder of SP Home Run, “You can’t get a sales opportunity until you get some sort of lead, and you can’t get a lead until you someone is aware that you exist.”

 Developing goals that address full funnel needs will help businesses attract the right clients in the right context.
 Research for the following categories should be satisfied to attract the right clients to your data center solutions: